 1) It's hard to maintain an exact pace or heart rate.

 2) There is no magic heart rate or pace for success.

 3) Heart rate and pace can fluctuate on a daily basis.

 Most of the sessions in your training plan are done in Zone 2 and Zone 4.

 Zone 2 is easy/steady and feels like an effort level that requires some focus but you should be able to chat during it.

 Zone 4 is your 1 hour race pace which is also the hardest sustainable effort you can do before you start laboured heavy breathing, it is used for your interval work within sessions.

-Pick one method for measuring your intensity, like % Max HR and stick with it for now.
+Pick one method for measuring your intensity, like Heart Rate and stick with it for now.
 Then once you complete and log a certain number of workouts, Training Peaks will have enough information to start suggesting changes to your thresholds.

 Alternatively you can use the columns "RPE" and "Hellemens" in this table that came with your plan.
 These will help give you a better idea of the right feel for each zone.